 - Should parking tickets be suspended during event?
 If yes, notify Lieutant Purcell.

-- Who will notify Campus Security of your security needs?
+- Who will notify Campus Events of your security needs?

 Marketing the event

 In order to successfully publicize your event, it is important first to consider your desired audience.
 Then, make a plan for inviting people and publicizing your event.

 Contact Marketing at least 4 weeks before event if you need Marketing services to assist in creating promotional materials.
 Marketing can assist with creating an HTML template for emails, flyers, mailers, posters, and press releases.

 - Determine if your budget includes advertising costs.

 - Determine how much of your total budget you want to spend on advertising.

 You can get the word out in many different ways.